-The New England Scholastic Press Association invites news publication advisers to a workshop, How to Advise a Scholastic News Publication, July 1, 2, 3 and 5 at Boston University in the College of Communication.
+The New England Scholastic Press Association invites news publication advisers to a workshop, How to Advise a Scholastic News Publication, Monday, June 30-Thursday, July 3, at Boston University in the College of Communication.

 Based on participants’ priorities, sessions will include how to: